-- Your local coworking space.
-Coworking spaces are popping up all around the country.
-If you’ve got a coworking space, they may let you use their space for free if you can draw people in to listen to your presentation.
-My local coworking space lets you host free events and even pass out free coworking coupons so they can hopefully convert your audience into their customers.
+Co-working spaces are popping up all around the country.
+If you’ve got a co-working space, they may let you use their space for free if you can draw people in to listen to your presentation.
+Many local co-working spaces let you host free events and even pass out free co-working coupons so they can hopefully convert your audience into their customers.
 It’s a win-win.

 Find coworking spaces near you on CoWorker.

 Your local library.
 Libraries are also a great place to turn to because many library patrons are already primed and ready to learn.
 If your library has meeting space, consider reaching out and asking if you could host an educational talk there.